RutwikDeuskar/GSTR-1-Summery-Report-Automation/README.md

 ## Project Overview

 This project automates the generation of GSTR-1 reports using Python and Pandas, eliminating the need for manual processing in Excel.
 It extracts, cleans, and structures GST-related data, ensuring accurate and efficient reporting for tax compliance.
-Utilise the .ipynb file to comprehend the coding process.
+- Utilise the `.ipynb` file to comprehend the coding process.
+- Use a `.py` file for automation and reusability.
 ### Key Features:

 - Automated Data Processing: Cleans and organizes raw invoice data.